johanaschan/queue-ticket-web/README.md

 # QueueTicketWeb

-Webapp for QueueTicket communicating with [QueueTicketApi](https://github.com/johanaschan/queue-ticket-api), deployed at [Github Pages](https://johanaschan.github.io/queue-ticket-web/).
+Webapp for QueueTicket built with Angular 2 communicating with [QueueTicketApi](https://github.com/johanaschan/queue-ticket-api), deployed at [Github Pages](https://johanaschan.github.io/queue-ticket-web/).
 This project was generated with [angular-cli](https://github.com/angular/angular-cli).

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.